sersanchezherrero/Generative_AI_PKpop_Model/README.md

 ### 4. Step 4: Project PK for an alternate dosing regimen and explore potential PK variability based on the Two-Compartment Model in R Studio Using Generative Model
 ### 5. Step 5: Visual Predicted Check based on the Two-Compartment Model in R Studio Using Generative Model
 ### 6. Step 6: Parameter Distribution Profiles based on the Two-Compartment Model in R Studio Using Generative Model
-### 7. Step 7: Assessment Predictions based on the Two-Compartment Model in R Studio Using Generative Model
+### 7. Step 7: Goodness-of-Fit based on the Two-Compartment Model in R Studio Using Generative Model
-### 8. Step 8: Goodness-of-Fit based on the Two-Compartment Model in R Studio Using Generative Model

 # Content